Fee concessions, scholarships and grants, VET student loans and living allowances can help with study and living costs while you’re training.

 Scholarships will be offered in priority industries including defence, advanced manufacturing, health services and medical research, and tourism and hospitality.

-For more information about the program and to apply, see Commonwealth Scholarships Program for South Australia.
+For more information about the program see Commonwealth Scholarships Program for South Australia.